grafana/beyla/docs/sources/setup/docker.md

 2023-05-22 14:13:47.52221347 (115µs[75.625µs]) 200 GET /static/style.css [172.17.0.1]->[localhost:18443] size:0B
 ```

-Now that we have verified that the auto-instrumentation tool is properly tracing the target HTTP service,
-you can configure it to send metrics and traces to an OpenTelemetry endpoint, or have metrics scraped by Prometheus.
+Now that Beyla is tracing the the target HTTP service, configure it to send metrics and traces to an OpenTelemetry endpoint, or have metrics scraped by Prometheus.

-For information on how to export traces and metrics, you can check the [quick start tutorial]({{< relref "../tutorial/index.md" >}})
-and the [Configuration]({{< relref "../configure/options.md" >}}) sections of this documentation site.
+For information on how to export traces and metrics, see the [quick start tutorial]({{< relref "../tutorial/index.md" >}}) and the [configuration options]({{< relref "../configure/options.md" >}}) documentation.

 ## Docker Compose example

-The following Docker compose example file does the same as the Docker CLI section above,
+The following Docker compose file replicates the same functionality of the Docker CLI example:
-but through a single compose file.

 ```yaml
 version: "3.8"